omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

   ![(GH-issues)](https://img.shields.io/github/issues/konsoletyper/teavm.svg?style=flat-square)
 * [Dragome SDK](http://www.dragome.com/) compiles JVM bytecode to Javascript.
 * [JSweet](http://www.jsweet.org/) a Java to JavaScript transpiler built on top of TypeScript and giving access to hundreds of JavaScript libraries in Java.
+* [Fantom](http://fantom.org/) Write code portable to the Java VM, .NET CLR, and JavaScript in the browser.

 #### Scala